 Mrs. Masud (Cedar Family Leader)

-Although there are weekly whole school assembly, we also have a weekly family assembly that helps to our children create a strong bond within their family.
-The themes of our family assembly often relate to our schools Golden Rules, re-enforcing our expectations on behaviour and how we go about making the right decisions.
-These Golden Rules are displayed in classes and children who embody them are rewarded in assembly, acting as role models to others.
+Although there are weekly whole school assemblies, we also have a weekly family assembly that helps strengthen our children's bond within their family.
+The themes of our family assembly often relate to our Schools Values, re-enforcing our expectations on behaviour and how we go about making the right decisions.
+These School Values are displayed in classes and children who embody them are rewarded in assembly, acting as role models to others.

 Learning doesn’t just happen at school and at Honilands we encourage strong links between the school the home.
-This begins at the start of the year with our ‘Meet the Teacher’ sessions and continues through the year with our invites to visit college, to being able to meet and talk to teachers at home time each day.
+This begins at the start of the year with our ‘Welcome Cafe’ sessions and continues through the year with our invites to Family Fun Day, to being able to meet and talk to teachers at home time each day.
 We encourage parents to support their children with their learning, reading on a daily basis at home, as well as learning their spellings and timetables.
 Guidance on how to support your child in their reading can be found on our website.
 Teachers monitor home reading records and identify children who have been regular readers and who have made outstanding efforts; a child from each class is selected to pick a book as a reward in the final Family Assembly of each term.